mvwicky/toolbox-py/README.md

-# toolbox-py
+# Toolbox: A Python Module

-A Python toolbox with various helper functions
+This module contains a few utilities that I have found myself wanting across different projects.